up

 But it should also be remembered that certain squids do not have the chance to zoom.
 They only recognize prey if they appear at the right distance in front of them.
 The background seems to be more of practical nature.

-7. Holomorphism and Lashley's rat experiments
+7. Holomorphism and Lashley's Rat Experiments

 (Note: There is a further supplement to this section in deutsch and english)